 However, since the 21st century, Germany's military-industrial complex has gradually achieved a "normalization" of military production and exports by strengthening its industrial alignment with NATO.
-The full-scale outbreak of the Russia-Ukraine conflict has, to some extent, allowed Germany's military industry to seize the "turning point" opportunity, with the governing coalition and opposition parties pushing the government to enact a \in 100 billion special defence spending law and adjust its foreign arms sales policy, significantly relaxing arms export controls [61].
+The full-scale outbreak of the Russia-Ukraine conflict has, to some extent, allowed Germany's military industry to seize the "turning point" opportunity, with the governing coalition and opposition parties pushing the government to enact a €100 billion special defence spending law and adjust its foreign arms sales policy, significantly relaxing arms export controls [61].
 This means that after a difficult tearing of the "pacifist curtain," Germany's military-industrial complex is poised to regain its position as a key influencer of defence policy and military action.

 By contrasting the performance of France and Germany's military-industrial complexes during the Russia-Ukraine conflict, the crucial role of military cultural traditions in shaping the influence of military-industrial interest groups becomes evident.
 Backed by the "de Gaulle legacy," France's military-industrial complex has been more proactive and assertive in responding to geopolitical upheavals.
 In contrast, influenced by the post-war "peace culture," Germany's military-industrial complex has faced a more arduous and circuitous path in shifting its policy preferences.
-However, the military-industrial interest groups in both countries have leveraged the conflict situation to reshape the national security agenda and ultimately pushed their governments to adopt policy adjustments favorable to the military-industrial complex on the relationship between objective military threats and subjective threat perceptions is significantly enhanced, although the specific mode of influence differs due to differences in military cultural backgrounds.
+However, the military-industrial interest groups in both countries have leveraged the conflict situation to reshape the national security agenda and ultimately pushed their governments to adopt policy adjustments favorable to the military industry.
+This demonstrates that under the threat of major military conflicts, the moderating effect of the military-industrial complex on the relationship between objective military threats and subjective threat perceptions is significantly enhanced, although the specific mode of influence differs due to differences in military cultural backgrounds.